 The Ball is “Biker Formal,” the interpretation of which is left up to each guest.
 The emphasis is on fun, and our guests are encouraged to be creative but tasteful.
 We have a pre-party at which our guests assemble before the Ball.
 From that venue, the Houston Police Motorcycle Unit escorts our Dead Mans’ Parade to the Ball by shutting down all the roads along the way.
 The Dead Mans’ Parade has involved as many as 150 Harley-Davidsons.

-We raise most of our proceeds from the sale of VIP Tables, corporate sponsorships and donations, a silent auction and raffling a Harley-Davidson.
+We raise most of our proceeds from the sale of VIP Tables, corporate sponsorships and donations, a silent auction and raffling a fully loaded pickup truck.
 In 2013, we sold a record 30 VIP Tables, and we could have sold more if we had had the space.
-In the last two years, our Corporate Sponsor has been “Captain” Kirk Lane and his company, Big Dog Logistics.
-The silent auction has had items such as trips to the Masters, New York City, Las Vegas, Mexico, Montana and Wyoming; a golf outing at Oakmont Country Club the week after the U.S. Open was played there; a Harley-Davidson that our President Steve Lamb donated; as well as memorabilia from the Sons of Anarchy.
+The silent auction has had items such as: trips to the Masters, New York City, Las Vegas, Mexico, Montana and Wyoming, a golf outing at Oakmont Country Club the week after the U.S. Open was played there, custom motorcycles, as well as memorabilia from the Sons of Anarchy.
 Best-selling author Judith McNaught has attended several of our Balls.
 Judith has donated an obligation to write the highest bidder (name, personality and all) into one of her novels, and has donated a guarantee that she will show a novel written by the highest bidder to her publisher.

 One hundred percent of the net funds we raise are donated.
 We maintain separate bank accounts so Club funds are never comingled with charity funds.
-No member receives any compensation for serving the Club as an officer, director or in any other capacity.
+No Member receives any compensation for serving the Club as an officer, director or in any other capacity.
 All of our members are required to buy two tickets to the Ball whether or not they can attend, so every one of our members supports our charitable efforts.
-Our financial statements are audited by BKD, which is the seventh largest accounting firm in the United States.
+Our financial statements are audited every year.